Ginger Green Tea

 Confucius (551-479 BCE), the renowned Chinese philosopher and teacher, was one of the first to recognises the potential ginger tea benefits.
 He noted its ability to improve digestion, suggesting that it be present on the table for every meal.
 Even today, this makes a lot of sense!
 Combined with Ceylon Green Tea, it makes for a match made in heaven.

 Ginger, as a standalone herb, is entirely caffeine-free.
 When added to Green Tea, however, things change.
 On average, this beverage contains 30-mg of caffeine per 8-oz cup.

 It’s worth noting that this is less than both Oolong and Black Tea, which typically boast 35-mg and 40-mg respectively.
 Regardless, if you’re looking for an extra boost during the day, you’ve chosen well here.

 Type of Tea: Loose Leaf Green Tea.

-Colour in Cup: Yellow liquor with green highlights, light in tone.
+Colour in Cup: Golden-yellow liquor, light in tone.